WaferMouse/edmc-ships/README.md

 Features:
 * A list of your stored ships and their location when you click "Update"
+* List stays up-to-date even when you transfer ships
 * Left-click on a ship to view the location in EDSM
 * Right-click for a menu where you can copy the location to the clipboard